MacMittenss/Portfolio-Website-2.0/replit.md

 - January 6, 2025.
 Restored navigation logo with original PNG from GitHub repository and theme-aware display
 - January 7, 2025.
 Fixed project images by downloading from GitHub and hosting locally
 - January 7, 2025.
 Updated project images with actual website screenshots and SoleGrid logo
+- January 7, 2025.
+Removed all Replit dependencies for clean GitHub deployment
+- January 7, 2025.
+Created Netlify-optimized version with serverless functions and static hosting
 ```

 ## User Preferences